Phozon: Legacy

-Phozon was re-released as part of Namco Museum Volume 3 for the Sony PlayStation along with Dig Dug, Ms. Pac-Man, Pole Position II and other Namco games.
-Another port was released for the iOS and Android mobile device, as part of the Namco Arcade application.
-Ports of the game for the Nintendo Switch and PlayStation 4 were released by Hamster as part of the Arcade Archives series on November 25, 2021.
+Phozon was re-released as part of Namco Museum Volume 3 for the PlayStation along with Dig Dug, Ms. Pac-Man, Pole Position II and other Namco games.
+Another port was released for iOS and Android, as part of the Namco Arcade application.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in November 2021.